siberianfox/tinygwiki/JSON-Operation.md

 	Term | Description
 	---------------|--------------
-	**configs** | Configs are the collection of static configuration settings for the machine.
-These static parameters are not changed by Gcode execution (but see the G10 exception).
+	**configs** | Configs are the static configuration settings for the machine.
+These parameters are not changed by Gcode execution (but see the G10 exception).
 Xfr is an example of a config.
 So is 1po.
 So is the X group.
-	**gcode block** | Gcode blocks are lines of Gcode consisting of one or more Gcode words, optional comments and possibly gcode messages
+	**gcode block** | Gcode blocks are lines of gcode consisting of one or more gcode words, optional comments and possibly gcode messages
 	**gcode word** | Gcode words encode gcode commands.
 G1 is an example of a gcode word.
 So is x23.43.
 [Gcode supported by TinyG is listed here.](https://github.com/synthetos/TinyG/wiki/TinyG-Gcode-Support)
-	**gcode comment** | A Gcode **comment** is denoted by parentheses - (this is a Gcode comment).
+	**gcode comment** | A Gcode **comment** is denoted by parentheses - (this is a gcode comment).
 	**gcode message** | A Gcode **message** is a special form of comment that is echoed to the machine operator.
 It's the part of the comment that follows a `(msg` preamble.
 For example: (msgThis part is echoed to the user).

 ## JSON Overview & TinyG Subset